Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from standards_.

-__Description__: Primary DX elements must not be obscured by other elements (only a failure if discriminability or separability is required to understand the DX).
-Elements must have at least 1px white space between on “stacked” DXs (like stacked bars or pie DXs where elements “touch”).
+__Description__: Primary chart elements must not be obscured by other elements (only a failure if discriminability or separability is required to understand the chart).
+Adjacent elements must have at least 1px white space between them (like stacked bars or pie charts where elements “touch”).
 Text (any) must not be obscured or overlapped by any other elements.

 __Good example__: [https://observablehq.com/@frankelavsky/contrast-and-no-use-of-color-alone-in-scatterplots#getting-a-better-look](https://observablehq.com/@frankelavsky/contrast-and-no-use-of-color-alone-in-scatterplots#getting-a-better-look)